Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

    poetry install
    ```

-1. Run the two SQL scripts in `src/lms-ds-installer/mssql` in a SQL Server
-   database.
 1. The database account used when running the tool needs to be a member of the
    following roles in the destination database: